red-axe/am-editor/docs/plugin/plugin-embed.md

 Embed URL

-By inheriting this plug-in, you can embed a specific URL to realize the preview function.
+By inheriting this plugin, you can embed a specific URL to realize the preview function.

 ## Install